|

 crumble under cannon fire.
 The fort still stands today and is the

 oldest man-made National Monument in the United States.
+Like a tattered and battered veteran of war,

 St. Augustine was sacked again in 1702 when English troops laid